 AVs will be involved in crashes.
-NHTSA states first need to consider how to determine the AV's responsibility for a crash.
-Then they need to decide how the liability assigned to the AV, would be allocated among the AV's manufacturers, software providers, owners, operators (if an operator is in the vehicle).
-Another important consideration in crash causation and liability is the set of decision rules an AV uses to decide what action to take in an emergency situation and others.
+NHTSA states they first need to consider how to determine the AV's responsibility for a crash.
+Then they need to decide how the liability assigned to the AV would be allocated among the AV's manufacturers, software providers, owners, and operators (if an operator is in the vehicle).
+Another important consideration in crash causation and liability is the set of decision rules an AV uses to decide what action to take in emergency and other unexpected situations.

-2.6.2 Earning Public Trust and Increasing Confidence in AVs
+2.6.2.
+Earning Public Trust and Increasing Confidence in AVs

 States should create public trust of AVs through effective and clear communications.
-Several sensational reports of two deaths involving Uber and Tesla vehicles using driverless systems in Arizona and California in March 2018 have gratuitously stoked fear and undermined public support for AVs.
-Media highlighted the failure of AVs, but chose to ignore the fact that 96 Americans lose their lives everyday on the nation's highways.
-[55] States should provide the public with comprehensive and effective information of AVs and a glimpse of the future to replace fear with and uncertainty with facts and personal experience.
+Several sensational reports of two deaths involving Uber and Tesla vehicles using driverless systems in Arizona and California in March 2018 have stoked fear and undermined public support for AVs.
+Media reports highlighted the failure of AVs, but downplayed the fact that 96 Americans lose their lives every day on the nation's highways.
+[55] States should provide the public with comprehensive and effective information of AVs and a glimpse of the future to replace fear and uncertainty with facts and personal experience.

-AVs have been discussed more and more outside of industry circles, the public is increasingly curious about these technologies.
+AVs have been discussed more and more outside of industry circles; the public is increasingly curious about these technologies.
 Some cities have started collaborating with technology developers to launch public training programs and education campaigns.
-These activities will help technology developers understand the public's concerns and expectation on AVs, and find ways to work with citizens to gradually overcome some of the most challenging aspects of operating AVs in urban environments.
+These activities will help technology developers understand the public's concerns and expectations relating to AVs, and find ways to work with citizens to gradually overcome some of the most challenging aspects of operating AVs in urban environments.

-2.6.3 Infrastructure Investments
+2.6.3.
+Infrastructure Investments